 One of the keystones to public key cryptography lies in the area of modular mathematics.
 Imagine two functions, f() and g(), that are related such that one is the logical inverse of the other.
 Applying function f() and then function g() to a value will result in the same original value.
 Equally, the same result happens when applying g() and then f() to the value. i.e. x = f(g(x)) = g(f(x)).
-For example, f(x) can be "x + 1" and g(x) can be "x - 1".
+For example, the pair of functions can be f(x) = x + 1 and g(x) = x - 1.

-Now lets add a further constraint, that knowledge of one function provides no useful clue as to the other function.
+Now lets add a further constraint, namely that knowledge of one function provides no useful clue as to the other function.
 Simple additive and multiplicative functions fail with this latter constraint, as do exponentiation functions.
 However, an example of such a pair of functions can be constructed using exponentiation modulo a prime value.
 The basic mathematical property that is exploited by public key cryptography is given a prime integer p, and a primitive g, then $(g^a \mod p)^b = (g^{ab}) \mod p = (g^b \mod p)^a$.